daiseybtw/daiseybtw/README.md

 ### Hi there 👋

+I'm Daisey,

+I like to get involved with cloud architecture, software engineering, technology in general and writing.
+I'm also way to involved with podcasts, in fact I've always wanted to start one!

+😄 Pronouns: She/Her
+📫 How to reach me: hi@daisey.io

 <!--
 **daiseybtw/daiseybtw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.